Chope

 Defining the Business Idea

-After analysing and researching the Chope website, we have created the Business Model Canvas.
-Although Chope customer segments include everyone in Singapore, the main target audiences are busy individuals like working adults and families.
-Chope also partnered with Google, tripadvisor and DBS for an all-rounded lifestyle experience.
-The key activities on the app is to make reservations with just a few taps.
+After analyzing and researching the Chope website, the Business Model Canvas was created.
+Although Chope's customer segments include everyone in Singapore, the main target audiences are busy individuals such as working adults and families.
+Chope has also partnered with Google, Tripadvisor, and DBS to provide an all-rounded lifestyle experience.

 Business Model Canvas